Mahad-Zubair/Nuclei-Segmentation/README.md

 # U-Net for Nuclei Segmentation

-This repository contains code for training a U-Net model for nuclei segmentation using Python and TensorFlow.
+This repository contains code (.ipynb file) for training a U-Net model for nuclei segmentation using Python and TensorFlow.
 The U-Net architecture is a popular convolutional neural network used for image segmentation tasks, particularly in the biomedical domain.
+The repository also contains a reference report regarding the code and other information regarding the techniques used in the code.

 ## Table of Contents
 - [Introduction](#introduction)